KCOU JAZZ

 The Swingle Singers | Fugue: Sonata No. 37 | Anyone for Mozart, Bach, Handel, Vivaldi (1986)

-Known for their virtuosic vocal arrangements, the Swingle Singers interpret Mozart’s Prelude and Fugue: Sonata in C Major K.394 No. 37 (1782) as a playful, mid-60s swing a cappella piece.
-Mirroring Mozart’s arpeggiated staccato style, the Swingers trade the formality of classical instrumentation with tight vocal harmonies and jazz-inflected rhythm, blurring the line between Baroque precision and vocal jazz flair.
+Known for their swinging vocal arrangements, the Swingle Singers interpret Mozart’s Prelude and Fugue: Sonata in C Major K.394 No. 37 (1782) as a playful, mid-60s a cappella piece.
+Mirroring Mozart’s arpeggiated staccato style, the Singers trade classical instrumentation with tight vocal harmonies and jazz-inflected rhythm.